maj-biostat/misc-notes/vim.md

 `vim` remembers our editing, so if we do `.` it repeats our last edit (as a whole chunk) and if we want to undo the last edit by `u`.

+For a fresh install, you will want a plugin manager installed.
+I use [vim-plug](https://github.com/junegunn/vim-plug), follow the installation instructions at the link.

 - [Neovim](#neovim)
   * [Usage](#usage)